spygi/documentation/machine-learning.md

 * Linear regression problems are those where data fits a linear function.
 The cost function is the average of the squared errors.
 The goal of linear regression is to find the θs that minimize the cost function.
 * A way to do this is with **gradient decent**: you start from 2 values for θs and update them *simultaneously* until converging, using the gradient of the cost function - essentially a "backtracking" algo.
 * Another way to do this is by computing θs analytically but that has a complexity of O(n^3).
+* Other more advanced methods are conjugate gradient, BFGS and L-BFGS for which you don't have to find an "a" and that can be  faster but also more complicated than gradient decent.

 ### Gradient Decent